Law Studies-General or Interdisciplinary (LAWSTUDY)

 LAWSTUDY 680 Liberalism and Its Critics (2 Credit Hours) Liberalism – the idea that the purpose of government is to guarantee to individuals the freedom to shape their own lives –is in retreat around the world today.
 The deepest challenge to liberalism is loss of faith in its institutions.
 The fall of the Soviet Union showed that a regime is vulnerable if its leaders no longer believe its guiding philosophy.
 Many prominent writers, on left and right - authoritarian, communitarian, nationalist, anticolonialist, Marxist, populist, and religious - are proposing alternatives.
 This class will examine those writers.

 LAWSTUDY 690 Senior Research (1-12 Credit Hours) The OWEN L. COON/JAMES A. RAHL SENIOR RESEARCH PROGRAM is an opportunity for students in their third year of study to conduct in depth, supervised legal research.
 The Program contemplates frequent, weekly individual meetings between the student and the supervising faculty member.
 An oral examination may also be required by the supervising faculty member.
 Senior Research is research leading to a publishable paper or article under the direct and active supervision of a faculty member.
 Senior Research may be taken by third-year students for 4 to 12 total credit hours in one or two semesters (minimum of 4 credits in the first semester taken, maximum 8 in any semester) in any field of study upon agreement with the supervising professor, subject to the rules governing the program.
 Any variation requires early, personal discussion with and approval of the Director of Research.
-See the chapter in the Rules and Regulation about Senior Research in the Law School Rules and Regulations.
 Enrollment presumes and assumes student knowledge of program rules and requirements.
 Students must obtain final approval from the supervising professor and the Director of the Senior Research Program before they can be enrolled.
 Enrollment is manual in the Registrar's Office, not self-service on CAESAR.
 A completed, approved research plan must be filed in the Registrar's Office before the end of any drop/add period.
 The research plan form is available on the Registration and Records web page, and in the Registrar's Office.
 The research plan form should be submitted to the Registrar's Office after the signature approval of the supervising professor.
 The Registrar's Office will submit the plan to the Director of Research for final approval.
 Senior Research requires close and frequent consultation between the student and the supervising professor, which means local presence.
 Proposed plans that involve distant research would be very much the exception and require early, personal review with the Director of Research.
-Senior Research meets all graduation writing requirements.
+Senior Research projects of at least 4 credits meet the research writing graduation requirement.
 Additional Course Information: Third year students only

 LAWSTUDY 693 Accounting and Finance (3 Credit Hours) This course provides an introduction to financial accounting, with an emphasis on the interpretation of financial statements.
 The course is not appropriate for students with a significant amount of coursework in accounting at the undergraduate or graduate level.
 We will learn how financial statements reflect a firm's economic events, and discuss the generally accepted accounting rules for these events, their alternatives, and their limitations.
 There will be special emphasis on the areas of the financial statements that include significant managerial discretion, because those are the areas that most often result in litigation.
 Many of the examples we discuss in class will be based on real-world financial statements.
 By the end of this course, you should be able to read and understand a basic set of financial statements.
 Prerequisites: None Evaluation Methods: Midterm Exam (40%) and Final Exam (60%).
 Please note the final exam will be a self-scheduled exam.
 Required Materials: Financial Accounting (8th Edition) by Libby, Libby & Short (ISBN: 978-0078025556).